sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-3.markdown

 That said, it’s possible that future research will even eliminate the need for such a separation, so I can’t say anything for certain.
 The one thing we can say with confidence is that effect systems remain an evolving field, and nobody yet knows which approach will ultimately prove “correct.”

+However, based on past examples in the `mtl` and Weaving approaches, I believe that designing interfaces by treating algebraic effects and generic free monads—grounded in category theory—as “reference theories” will undoubtedly bolster the future robustness of effect systems.

 ---